 Walking horses are known for possessing a naturally smooth gait, but in order to be more successful in competitions their gait will often be exaggerated.

 Horse Protection Act Contact Information

-If you have any questions about the USDA Horse Protection Program, please contact:
+If you have any questions about the USDA Horse Protection Program or to file a complaint regarding soring, please file an online complaint or contact:

 4700 River Road, Suite 6D03